Ehenryz/Portfolio-SQL-Queries-/README.md

 * Do sales figures vary between geographic regions?
 ## Data
 Rockbuster Dataset (_is a mock dataset created by CareerFoundry for use in this project_)
+* Includes data on customers, films, actors, stores, staff, and locations.